RaySxySun/RaySxySun.github.io/_posts/2016-03-19-Writing-Collection.md

 # 8 Luck & Success

 > “When people succeed, it is because of hard work.
 Luck has nothing to do with success.”
 Do you agree or disagree with the quotation above?
-Use specific reasons and examples to explain your语义组 position.
+Use specific reasons and examples to explain your position.

 - Many people claim that success comes only as a result of hard work, while others believe that it is mostly the result of good fortune.
 I believe that the former is true; success is only achieved by people who are diligent, hard-working and perseverant.
 I feel this way for two reasons, which I will explore in the following essay.